 Does HIPAA Require Background Checks?

-HIPAA is a large and complex law that aims at protecting the privacy of a patient’spatients’ health information.
+HIPAA is a large and complex law that aims at protecting the privacy of a patient’s health information.
 HIPAA makes “covered entities,” such as doctors’ offices, responsible for the secure storage and management of this sensitive data.
-As such, breaches of HIPAA policy can result in heavy fines and criminal charges.

 The Health Insurance Portability and Accountability Act of 1996 – or HIPAA – was created to better protect private health information.
 It created national standards for the proper protection and handling of health information.
 The overall goals of this Act were to make healthcare more efficient and make the health insurance market more accessible.